Esporte Clube Internacional

 Esporte Clube Internacional, usually known as Inter de Santa Maria, Internacional de Santa Maria, Inter-SM, is a Brazilian football club based in Santa Maria, Rio Grande do Sul.
-It currently plays in Campeonato Gaúcho Série A2, the second level of the Rio Grande do Sul state football league.
+It currently plays in Campeonato Gaúcho, the first tier of the Rio Grande do Sul state of football league.

 History

 Founded on May 16, 1928.
 The club competed in the Campeonato Brasileiro Série A in 1982, finishing 21st.
 Inter plays its home matches in its own stadium, Estádio Presidente Vargas, which has a maximum capacity of 12,000 people and is also known as Baixada Melancólica.